Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 As popular and luxurious as Bellagio is, it comes as no surprise that it is pretty expensive too.
 There are plenty of lovely hotels to choose from here, but they mostly fall into higher price brackets.
 Bellagio is best for luxury vacations, not so great for budget travelers.

-Best places to stay in Bellagio:
+Best places to stay in Lake Como in Bellagio:

 luxury ($$$): Grand Hotel Villa Serbelloni This luxury 5-star hotel offers views of Lake Como and the Alps.
 It has 2 gardens, indoor and outdoor swimming pool.
 It provides spacious rooms with elegant decor.
 You can enjoy the meal in the Mistral Restaurant which was awarded with a Michelin star in 2005.